74 Meanings

 That farty old rock and roll attitude's back

-"It's competition, man, we want to break big."
+"It's competition, man, we wanna break big."

-Who needs friends when the money's good
+Who needs friends when the money's good?

-That's right, the '70s are back.
+That's right, the 70s are back.

 Cock-rock metal's like a bad laxative